3-2-1 Ribs Recipe | Traeger Grill

 • Pellet grill/smoker.
 For this cook, I used the Traeger Timberline 1300.
 This is a beautiful setup with plenty of room for multiple dishes.
 It’s fully insulated, which means it holds its heat in the hot summer or frozen tundra.
 This grill includes a meat probe and a front shelf for easy meal prep.

 • Pellets.
-I stoked the Traeger with Royal Oak Charcoal.
+I stoked the Traeger with Royal Oak Charcoal Pellets.
 I love these pellets because they are pure, without any gross fillers.
 They give the meat a clean smoke, just the way it should be.
 Plus, they burn hotter than regular charcoal, keeping the heat steady.
 They’re safe to use for any grill, not just the Traeger.

 The Process for Making 3-2-1 Ribs